-Fallston dentist Dr. Kimberly Comeau offers several solutions for crooked teeth including treatment options for straightening teeth with or without braces.
+Our Fallston dentist office offers several solutions for crooked teeth, including treatment options for straightening teeth with or without braces.
+Straightening crooked teeth improves the aesthetics and functions of patients’ smiles.
+It also commonly increases patients’ self-confidence.

-More than just a cosmetic concern, crooked teeth have the potential to lead to serious health concerns.
-Crooked teeth often make brushing and flossing difficult, allowing food, debris, and plaque to build up between teeth.
+Crooked teeth are more than just a cosmetic concern.
+They are also a functional concern.
+Crooked teeth have the potential to lead to serious health concerns.
+They also commonly make brushing and flossing more difficult, allowing food, debris, and plaque to build up between teeth.
 This can increase your risk of cavity formation and gum disease.

-Teeth that are misaligned can also be the underlying cause for bite problems that not only affect the comfort of your smile but can cause excessive tooth wear and damage over time.
+Misaligned teeth can also be the underlying cause of bite problems.
+They not only affect the comfort of your smile but can cause excessive tooth wear and damage over time.
+They may also cause digestive issues and make speaking difficult for patients.

 Straightening Teeth With Invisible Braces

-The most common way to fix crooked teeth is through orthodontic treatment, using either metal braces or clear braces.
-Most adult patients prefer to use invisible braces to straighten teeth.
-Harford County Dentistry is a Fallston, MD and Bel Air, MD area Invisalign dentist office.
+The most common way to fix crooked teeth is through orthodontic treatment, either metal or clear braces.
+Most adult patients prefer to use invisible braces to straighten teeth because they are a discrete form of treatment.
+Harford County Dentistry is a Fallston, MD, and Bel Air, MD, area Invisalign dentist office.

 Benefits of invisible braces vs metal braces: